Status as at January 2020

 Cantonal tax autonomy leads to intense tax competition between the cantons.
 However, there has been no ruinous "race to the bottom" with tax rates as occasionally feared.
 The Confederation and cantons provide a high-quality infrastructure on which the people decide, as they do on the taxes needed to fund it.
 Moreover, national fiscal equalization curbs tax competition and prevents disincentives.

 Just like any other country, Switzerland also strives to be an attractive business location with advantageous conditions.
 Given the small size of the domestic market, the lack of natural resources and the geographical and topographic conditions, Switzerland is forced to seek its niche elsewhere, such as in an attractive tax policy.

 Corporate taxation is an important factor in this regard.
 In order to increase Switzerland's appeal as a tax location and to be in line with international standards, adjustments to corporate taxation have to be made.
-Hence the electorate clearly accepted the Federal Act on Tax Reform and AHV Financing (TRAF) on 19 May 2019 with 66.4% of votes in favour.
+Hence, the electorate clearly accepted the Federal Act on Tax Reform and AHV Financing (TRAF) on 19 May 2019, with 66.4% of votes in favour.
+It entered into force on 1 January 2020.
 The starting point for the proposal is the replacement of existing tax regimes that are no longer in keeping with international standards.

 Corporate taxation is by no means the only reason to explain Switzerland's appeal.
 Modern infrastructure, a flexible, multilingual and highly qualified workforce, strong research and development capacities, flexible labour law, moderate taxation of individuals and double taxation agreements with the country's most important economic partners are also key reasons for Switzerland's appeal as a business location.